mehatabpathan/PP5/README.md

 Great care was taken to establish a good contrast between background colours and text at all times to ensure maximum user accessibility.

 #### Imagery
-There is only one main static image on the site which is of a luxurious dining room on the home page.
-The colour scheme of the site ties in with this main homepage image which largely consists of golds and greys.
-The rest of the imagery will be uploaded by the site owner for individual products, services and previous interior projects.
+There is only one main static image on the site which is of groceries in the store.
+The colour scheme of the site ties in with this main homepage image which largely consists of black and grey.
+The rest of the imagery will be uploaded by the site owner for individual products, services.

 #### Fonts
 The Raleway font is the main font used for the body of the website.
 This font was imported via Google Fonts.
 Sans Serif is the backup font, in case for any reason the main font isn't being imported into the site correctly.